Jane Jacobs hypothetical interview on the 15-minute city.

 Spatial entropy to design the 15 minute city

-Tne relationship between urban design and entropy has been intriguing me for some time.
+The concept of Spatial Entropy casts some light into the relationship between urban design and thermodinamycs, something that has been intriguing me for some time.
 Basically, what I realized was that cities, as any other set of matter in our Universe, should obbey the 2nd Law of Thermodinamics.
-I had a thread there I could try to follow.
-So I wrote a series of posts about …...
+I had a thread there I could …...

 Beyond the Metropolis: Recognizing the Value of a Smart Rural Europe, by Jon Glasco